Dr. Ivan Matic

 6. References and key publications:

-- Longarini, E. J. Matic, I. Preserving ester-linked modifications reveals glutamate and aspartate mono-ADP-ribosylation by PARP1 and its reversal by PARG.
-(2024) Nature Communications, May 18, 2024
+- Longarini, E. J. Matić, I. Preserving ester-linked modifications reveals glutamate and aspartate mono-ADP-ribosylation by PARP1 and its reversal by PARG.
+Nature Communications, 2024 May 18;15(1):4239

 ‘Tools of the trade’ highlight in Nature Reviews Molecular Cell Biology 25, page 3 (2024) ‘Deciphering ADP-ribosylation signalling’